Calling You: Celine Dion version

-Celine Dion covered "Calling You" many times during her live performances between 1990 and 1996.
+Canadian singer Celine Dion covered "Calling You" many times during her live performances between 1990 and 1996.
 The 1994 performance recorded in Olympia, Paris was included on À l'Olympia live album and released as the first and only single in December 1994.

 Background and release

 Dion performed "Calling You" during her concert tours in the first half of the 1990s: Unison Tour, Celine Dion in Concert, The Colour of My Love Tour and D'eux Tour.
 She also sang it live on few television shows over the years.

 The 1991 performance in the Winter Garden Theatre was released on the Unison home video, the 1994 performance in the Olympia, Paris was featured on À l'Olympia live album and the 1995 performance in Zénith de Paris was included on the Live à Paris DVD.
 "Calling You" taken from À l'Olympia was also featured as B-side on Dion's 1995 singles, "Only One Road" and "Pour que tu m'aimes encore".

 The "Calling You" single was released in France on 19 December 1994.
 It peaked on the French Top 100 Singles Chart in the last week of 1994, reaching number seventy-five.
 "Calling You" left the chart after five weeks.
 Jose F. Promis from AllMusic called Dion's version of "Calling You" unique and praised her voice calling it a "technical marvel".

 In 2006, Dion's version of "Calling You" was the musical accompaniment to an Emmy Award-winning routine by choreographer Mia Michaels for the dance competition reality show So You Think You Can Dance.

 It was intended to be on the Celine Dion album in 1992, but was replaced with "With This Tear" written by Prince.